loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 #todo[Make sure this text is accurate]

 == Compilation

+The first goal of the project is to compile SLFL to native machine code.
+We plan on doing this by compiling to LLVM @lattner2004llvm, which in turn can be compiled to native machine code.
+LLVM provide a simple and efficient abstraction layer, compared to the native machine code alternatives.
+The Rust compiler and Clang, one of the C++ compilers both compile to LLVM, and as such, LLVM is a reliable option.

-Part of the project is compiling SLFL to be runnable natively on x86 computers.
+//Part of the project is compiling SLFL to be runnable natively on x86 computers.
-The current plan is to compile SLFL to either LLVM @lattner2004llvm or x86 assembly.
+//The current plan is to compile SLFL to either LLVM @lattner2004llvm or x86 assembly.
-The compilation target is not set in stone and will be determined during the thesis work.
+//The compilation target is not set in stone and will be determined during the thesis work.
-While using LLVM would be preferred due to being more user friendly to work with, if it is not suitable for our purposes we will most likely switch to x86 assembly.
+//While using LLVM would be preferred due to being more user friendly to work with,
+//if it is not suitable for our purposes we will most likely switch to x86 assembly.
-#green_text[An important part here is that every part of the compilation chain
+//#green_text[An important part here is that every part of the compilation chain
-should be typed and the transformations they contain documented and explained.]
+//should be typed and the transformations they contain documented and explained.]

 == Language extensions
 Currently the language is somewhat simple, and the following sections cover extensions